Neural plasticity and rewiring your brain.

 In the interview I will ask Dr Merzenich about how Neuroplasticity can be used to support people that are recovering from brain injury and specifically after stroke.

-We also discuss the matter of how General Anaesthetic can create premature ageing of the brain, particularly for people that have not had a brain injury as well as people with a compromised blood brain barrier.
+We also discuss the matter of how General Anaesthetic can create premature aging of the brain, particularly for people that have not had a brain injury as well as people with a compromised blood brain barrier.

 Bill: [00:01:30] I actually didn’t realise that you were Lebanese.